Death is Part of Life

-Some children are faced with significant losses such as the death of a parent or sibling that are dramatic and life changing.
+Some children face significant losses such as the death of a parent or sibling that are dramatic and life changing.
 However, for most families, children are introduced to death through the less traumatic examples mentioned above.
-Death is part of life.
-As supportive, nurturing parents we can make use of these teachable moments to explain the idea of death in ways that are understandable to children.

-There are numerous experts in the field of death and grief and much has been written on the topic of helping children deal with losses resulting from death.
-Drawing from ten years of working with grieving families and the wealth of literature available, the following has been prepared for parents who want to know more about how to help, support and guide children through grief.
+There are numerous experts in the field of death and grief.
+They write about helping children deal with losses resulting from death.
+Drawing from ten years of working with grieving families and the wealth of literature available, the following helps parents who want to know more about how to support and guide children through grief.

 Share Your Feelings